The 2-systole on compact K\"ahler surfaces with positive scalar curvature: Systolic inequalities on ruled surfaces

+can occur only when \(X\) is minimal.
+By Proposition~\ref{prop:ruled-J0-bound}, the minimal case attains the value \(4\pi\) only when \(g=1\).
+Equality in Theorem~\ref{thm:finite-J} (1) then forces \(\omega\) to have constant scalar curvature and the holomorphic \(2\)-systole to be realized by the \(\PP^1\)-fibre.

-Since $X\xrightarrow{\pi}B$ is a minimal ruled surface fibred over an elliptic curve, there exists a rank~$2$ holomorphic vector bundle $\mathcal E$ on $B$ such that $X=\PP(\mathcal E)$ and $\pi$ is the bundle projection (see~\cite[Chap.~V]{Hartshorne77}).
-By the classification of cscK metrics on ruled surfaces due to Apostolov and T{\o}nnesen-Friedman (see~\cite[Thm.~2]{ApostolovTonnesen06}, the existence of a cscK metric on $X=\PP(\mathcal E)$ is equivalent to the slope-polystability of the underlying rank~$2$ bundle $\mathcal E$ over the base curve $B$.
-Hence our cscK metric $\omega$ forces $\mathcal E$ to be polystable, and we may write $\mathcal E=\bigoplus_i \mathcal E_i$ as a direct sum of stable bundles of the same slope.
-By Fujiki's equivalences \cite[Lemma~2]{Fujiki92}, this implies that $X=\PP(\mathcal E)$ is quasi-stable.
+It remains to prove that, in this equality case, \(X\) is isometrically covered by \(\PP^1\times\CC\).
+Since \(X\xrightarrow{\pi}B\) is a minimal ruled surface over an elliptic curve, there exists a rank-\(2\) holomorphic vector bundle \(\mathcal E\) on \(B\) such that \(X=\PP(\mathcal E)\) and \(\pi\) is the bundle projection (see \cite[Chapter~V]{Hartshorne77}).
+By the classification of cscK metrics on ruled surfaces due to Apostolov and T{\o}nnesen-Friedman \cite[Theorem~2]{ApostolovTonnesen06}, the existence of a cscK metric on \(X=\PP(\mathcal E)\) is equivalent to the slope-polystability of \(\mathcal E\).
+Hence \(\mathcal E\) is polystable.
+By Fujiki's equivalences \cite[Lemma~2]{Fujiki92}, this implies that \(X\) is quasi-stable.
 Equivalently, there exists a projective unitary representation

-such that $X$ is biholomorphic to the suspension quotient
+such that \(X\) is biholomorphic to the suspension quotient